MobR10/Proba-IT-2025/README.md

 ### Edit Post
 - Users can choose not to edit anything or edit what they want, including Title, Description and change the picture

+### How I managed some of the implementations
+# Login
+On the webpage, the frontend sends the requests to the backend.
+Then backend checks for the existing email in the database: if it doesn't exist, then it notifies the frontend, which further alerts the user about this.
+If the email exists, then it checks the hashed password given with the hashed password from the databse in order to determine if the user has introduced the right password.

+## Forgot password
+There are multiple webpages:
+- where you introduce the email
+- where you introduce your new password
+Frontend sends the requested email to the backend, which checks for its existance.
+Whether or not there is an user registered with that email, the frontend displays the same message, something like "If your email is registered, then you will receive a password reset link on your email".
+Anyway, if you have an account registered with a valid email, you will receive a link valid for 5m to reset your password.
+That link goes to a frontend webpage with an url which has a jwt token specifically created for this purpose when you clicked on "send reset link".
+So the url looks something like "http://ip:port/resetPassword/token" .
+When you try to access this page, the frontend sends a request to the backend to check this token from the url query parameters.
+The backend validates and reads the contents of the decrypted token.
+If the token is both valid and has the appropiate content, then the page loads the form for the user to fill with the new password and confirm new password.
+Afterwards the process is simple: the backend receives the information and changes the corresponding user's password into the new password.